Mojavesoft-Group/MiniGuinea/README.md

 On MiniGuinea v0.1, there is a missing icon file which makes installation impossible.
 Starting with MiniGuinea v0.2, all of the icon files are in place.

 In MiniGuinea versions predating v0.6, you cannot view your Google Analytics dashboard properly.
 A fix was made during early development, but somehow got dropped from the codebase before v0.1 was released.
 An improved fix is available in v0.6 and later.

+A bug has been discovered in MiniGuinea versions v0.4 through v0.6.
+A fix will be available in v0.7.